Fargo. Moorhead. Detroit Lakes. One DWI Defense Firm With Real Credentials.

 -

 In both North Dakota and Minnesota, a DWI or DUI conviction can stay on your criminal record permanently.
-In Minnesota, prior DWI offenses can be counted against you for up to ten years when determining the severity of a new charge.
+In Minnesota, prior DWI offenses can be counted against you for up to 10 years when determining the severity of a new charge, while in North Dakota they can be counted against you for up to 7 years.
 This makes it critical to fight every charge rather than simply accepting a conviction and moving on.

 -